TOEFL 2026 Writing

 Being demanding rather than polite

 "I need you to give me an extension." vs. "I would appreciate an extension if possible."
-The second is polite and scores.
-The first sounds demanding and reads as impolite even if the content is otherwise strong.
+The second is polite and scores on social conventions.
 Modal verbs (could, would, might) are your friends.

 5